Nahasapeemapetilon/myiobroker.scripts/trockner/README.md

--Check my dryer status and send me a telegram message.
+- Check my dryer status and send me a telegram message.
--using in iobroker javascript
+- using in iobroker javascript
+# Installation
--install javascript adapter and telegram adapter
+- install javascript adapter and telegram adapter